 - If you don't have a lot of time, you can do an abbreviated version of this body scan meditation by just sitting and noticing any place in your body that you're carrying tension, rather than moving group by group.
 This will become easier as you practice the body scan meditation regularly.

 - The body scan meditation can promote body awareness, stress awareness, and relaxation.
 Practice it often.
-You can also try progressive muscle relaxation, visualization breathing, and simple breathing exercises for releasing stress and tension in your body.
+You can also try progressive muscle relaxation, breathing exercises for releasing stress and tension in your body.